 The land on both is owned by Preston City Council (PCC).

-Haslam Park is situated in Ashton, north west of Preston.
-It was opened in 1910 on land given to the people of Preston by the daughter of a local mill owner.
-Some of its original Victorian features still remain, one of which is an avenue of Lime trees.
+The formal park was opened in 1910 on land given to the people of Preston by the daughter of a local mill owner.

-FoHP work closely with a Lancashire Wildlife Trust officer and volunteers to create and maintain habitats on the reserve.
-We also work with local and national groups on various projects and are supported by Preston City Council.
+FoHP work closely with a LWT officer and volunteers to create, improve and maintain habitat throughout the reserve.
+A yearly work plan in keeping with the 5 year management plan for the reserve is produced.
+We also work with local and national groups on various projects i.e. removal of non native invasive flora.

 The reserve is on Preston City Council land.
 We keep them informed of our work schedule and they support our management of the LNR.